Green-Software-Foundation/if-docs/docs/major-concepts/exhaust-script.md

           network/energy: 0.001
 ```

-To execute this manifest with `if-run`, use the following command:
+To execute this IMP with `if-run`, use the following command:

 ```sh
 if-run -m sum.yaml -o output-sum
 ```

-You will get the executed manifest in the `output-sum.yaml` file.
+You will get the executed IMP in the `output-sum.yaml` file.

 ## if-csv